Examine the duties, responsibilities, requirements, certifications, job outlook, and salaries for Registered Nurses.

-The salary and job outlook of an RN continues to grow and improve.
-The BLS reports that employment of Registered Nurses will grow 7% from 2019 to 2029.
+The salary* and job outlook of an RN continues to grow.
+The BLS reports that the employment of Registered Nurses will increase by 9% from 2020 to 2030.

-Much of this growth will result from an increase in the demand for healthcare services and preventative care for the aging population in our country.
+Much of this growth will result from increased demand for healthcare services and preventative care for the aging population.

 What Makes a Great RN?

-If you’ve read this far and feel like registered nursing is right for you, you might still be wondering what the personal qualities are that make a good RN.
-It’s certainly not for everyone, but if it’s right for you, you are someone who demonstrates the following qualities:
+If you’ve read this far and feel like registered nursing is suitable for you, you might still be wondering about the personal qualities that make a good RN.
+If it’s right for you, you are someone who demonstrates the following attributes:

-Having empathy for the pain and suffering of their patients is perhaps the most important quality of a good RN.
+Empathy for their patient’s pain and suffering is perhaps the most important quality of a good RN.
 Providing compassion and comfort builds patient trust, calms anxieties, and increases patient satisfaction.

 Good communication is fundamental and vital to nursing.
 It involves effective speaking, listening, and writing.
-With the level of complex information they deal with, this is no easy task.
-The best nurses expertly use written and verbal skills to provide optimal patient care, often acting as healthcare translators in explaining complicated topics to patients and their families.
+With the complex information they deal with, this is no easy task.
+Nevertheless, the best nurses expertly use written and verbal skills to provide optimal patient care, often acting as healthcare translators in explaining complicated topics to patients and their families.

-Following on the heels of communication skills, a nurse must also have the ability to impart difficult information to their patients while persuading them to adopt healthier lifestyle choices and behaviors.
+Following on the heels of communication skills, a nurse must also be able to impart difficult information to their patients while persuading them to adopt healthier lifestyle choices and behaviors.
 The ability to show others a different, fact-based way of thinking comes in handy throughout the healthcare industry, from patient education to making cases for treatment.

-Nurses rarely knows what they are walking into on a daily basis.
-Emergency situations, complicated cases, mystery illnesses and more will elicit your problem-solving abilities.
-From parsing out symptoms to relatively simple things like scheduling, a nurse’s problem-solving skills are constantly tested.
+Nurses rarely know what they are walking into daily.
+Emergencies, complicated cases, and mystery illnesses make each day unique.
+A nurse uses problem-solving skills for duties ranging from parsing out symptoms to relatively simple things like scheduling.

-True patient care is about the details, from reviewing and updating medical histories, recording vital signs and monitoring on-going conditions, to drug interactions and individual patients’ needs, nothing can be left to chance.
+Proper patient care is about the details.
+Nothing can be left to chance, from reviewing and updating medical histories, recording vital signs, and monitoring ongoing conditions, to drug interactions and individual patients’ needs.

-Aside from the coursework and nursing training, new learning happens virtually every day for RNs.
+Aside from the coursework and nurse training, new learning happens virtually daily for RNs.
 In an ever-changing medical environment, no two days are ever alike.
 Natural curiosity and a love of learning are indispensable traits for successful nurses.

 The nursing field is all about caring for people.
 Good nurses love people.
-Not only is it a demanding career that requires a passion for science, it requires an even greater degree of kindness and compassion for patients and their families.
+It is a demanding career that requires a passion for science and an even greater degree of kindness and compassion for patients and their families.
 The best nurses can maintain motivation through their sincere desire to help people.

 A Registered Nursing Career